traeak/trafficserver/doc/admin-guide/plugins/revalidate.en.rst

 objects may have rules created for them, or entire path prefixes, or even any cache objects with a particular file extension.

-Revalidate count stats for MISS and STALE are recorded under:
+Revalidate count stats for STALE are recorded under:

-* plugin.revalidate.stale
-* plugin.revalidate.miss
+* plugin.revalidate.count

 Installation
 ============